Prime Minister of Jamaica visits MU, speaks on climate change in Caribbean

 Feb.
 10, 2020

-The director of the MU Black Culture Center, Daive Dunkley, looked forward to the Prime Minister’s visit.
+Daive Dunkley, associate professor of the Department of Black Studies, looked forward to the Prime Minister’s visit.

 “We have worked for a long time now to have the Prime Minister of Jamaica visit Mizzou,” Dunkley said.

 Dunkley went on to explain this year’s theme for Black History Month was “Black Vote.
 Black Liberation.”
-The goal of this year was to reflect on the struggles of Black liberation in history and the right to vote for many African American individuals in America and around the globe.
+The goal of this year was to reflect on the struggles of Black liberation in history and the right to vote for many Africans and their descendants around the globe.

 “Prime Minister Holness is a key example of Black leadership throughout the world, and we hope his speech will inspire other students,” Dunkley said.